JSilvestrini/Mental-Block-Coding/README.md

 This was pretty fun since I haven't worked with C in about a year, so it was a nice refresher for file io.
 I might make other versions to get it nicer looking in the future.

+## DeadFish.c
+This is another version of the interpreter except it is command line only, that is all.

 ## BrainF**k Interpreter
 This is coming up next, and will also be in C.